dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

-In order to have the analytics resource generate the data in the shape of a ready-made table, you can provide the *tableLayout* parameter with true as value.
-Instead of generating a plain, normalized data source, the analytics resource will now generate the data in table layout.
+In order to have the analytics resource generate the data in the shape of a ready-made table, you can provide the *tableLayout* parameter with true as a value.
+Instead of generating a plain, normalized data source, the analytics resource will now generate the data in a table layout.
 You can use the *columns* and *rows* parameters with dimension identifiers separated by semi-colons as values to indicate which ones to use as table columns and rows.
 The column and rows dimensions must be present